Barbara Palmer, 1st Duchess of Cleveland, Mistress of King Charles II of England

 Barbara Palmer, Duchess of Cleveland in 1705; Credit – Wikipedia

 After the death of her husband Roger Palmer in 1705, 64-year-old Barbara married Robert Fielding.
-Six months later, she found out that Fielding was a fortune hunter and a bigamist.
+Six months later, she discovered Fielding was a fortune hunter and a bigamist.
 She divorced Fielding and had him prosecuted for bigamy.
 Barbara then retired to Walpole House in Chiswick Mall, Chiswick, London, England, supported by her grandson Charles FitzRoy, 2nd Duke of Grafton.
 She died at Walpole House on October 9, 1709, aged 68, of dropsy (edema), and was buried at the Old Chiswick Cemetery at St. Nicholas Church in Chiswick, London, England.

 Old Chiswick Cemetery; Credit – https://www.findagrave.com/